IEPs & Program Adaptations Documents: What’s the Difference?

 Are IEPs valid during school closures?

-Yes, but Remote Learning Plans are used to identify the instruction and services that will be provided during school closures.
-It is a separate document that is based on the IEP but is responsive to the unique circumstances of remote learning.
+Yes, but Program Adaptations Documents (PADs) are used to identify the instruction and services that will be provided during school closures.
+It is a separate document that is based on the IEP, but is responsive to the unique circumstances of remote learning.
 It may be different from the IEP.

-Are IEPs changed when Remote Learning Plans are created?
+Are IEPs changed when Program Adaptations Documents are created?

 No, an IEP is created for use in a school setting, not for temporary situations, such as remote learning when schools are closed.